 In addition to the key researchers, this group comprises Medical Physics students undertaking PhDs and the Master of Physics: Medical Physics program.
-Our Medical Physics program was first offered in 2011 and has provisional accreditation from the Australasian College of Physical Scientists & Engineers in Medicine (ACPSEM).
-Enquiries about the course can be directed to Mike House.
+Our Medical Physics program was first offered in 2011 and has full accreditation from the Australasian College of Physical Scientists & Engineers in Medicine (ACPSEM).
+Enquiries about the course can be directed to Pejman Rowshan-Farzad.

 Active areas of research include:

 - Basic research into radiobiology using computational approaches.

 - Research in clinical medicine and health technologies.

 - Synthesis of new radionuclides for nuclear medicine.

 - Radiation safety and shielding.

 Instead of brute-force miniaturisation of basic electronic components, quantum computation utilises entirely new design architecture and promises to solve problems that are intractable on conventional computers.
 It offers the prospect of harnessing nature at a much deeper level than ever before, as well as a wealth of new possibilities for communication and data processing.

 Core activitiesThe quantum dynamics and computation group conducts research in the areas of quantum dynamics, quantum information processing, and quantum computation.
 In addition to using advanced mathematical methods and numerical techniques to model the dynamics of quantum systems and to investigate quantum algorithms, the group also has extensive HPC and computer algebra expertise to solve a wide range of science and engineering problems.

 Spintronics and Magnetisation Dynamics Research Group